Calvinist Erwin Lutzer is pastor of the Moody Church in Chicago. Writing on the doctrine of election he states,

 “You know, it’s a very difficult doctrine in some regards, but what we have to do is to remember, as one person said, “Explain it, you might lose your mind.
 Explain it away, you might lose your soul.”
 So here we are.
 It’s a doctrine with a lot of mystery.
 I’m going to be scaring up a lot of rabbits that I’m not able to shoot, but at the end I am going to answer some questions that will be in your mind.”

 Regarding the latter phrase, Lutzer is making agreement with the Calvinist definition of predestination the litmus test for salvation.
 You might “lose your soul” if you don’t accept it.
-But will you “lose your soul” if you think long and hard as to whether or not it has biblical support?
+But will you “lose your soul” if you think long and hard as to whether or not deterministic predestination has biblical support?
 Will you “lose your soul” if you find that it is incoherent, inconsistent and contradictory to other biblical teachings and you cannot “bite the bullet” and accept this as “mystery” but rather become convinced that these are sure indications of misinterpretation?
 If you even attempt to “explain it away, you might lose your soul.”
 This is intimidating.
 Note also that for Lutzer the explanatory difficulties of his doctrine are not hermeneutically significant.
 When Lutzer states, “You know, it’s a very difficult doctrine in some regards” and “Explain it, you might lose your mind,” that is him witnessing to the fact that his doctrinal position is incoherent.
 But Lutzer does not consider that the incoherence, inconsistency and contradiction in his doctrinal position may be a sure sign of misinterpretation.

 Furthermore, why accept as true something you cannot explain?
 Because it is taught in Scripture?
 How do you know that it’s taught in Scripture?
 How do you know that this is the correct interpretation of Scripture?
 If it is so baffling and inconsistent and contradictory isn’t it more plausible to think that there may be an error in interpretation somewhere?

 Certainly Calvinists can clearly expound their doctrines of sovereignty, unconditional election and predestination.
 But what Calvinist’s cannot do is rationally explain the logical and moral implications of their doctrines in relation to other biblical doctrines (e.g., a non-deterministic worldview, human freedom, the nature of faith, the character of God as loving and just, etc.) and experiential realities (e.g., human responsibility, culpability, contingency, etc.).
 What they cannot explain are the logical and moral entailments of their doctrines.
 These are the “rabbits” that Lutzer is “scaring up” but admits he’s “not able to shoot.”
 This is also what was meant by the comment “Explain it, you might lose your mind.”
 This is testimony to the rational and moral incoherence inherent in Calvinism.
 This is an indication that the Calvinist teachings on sovereignty, election and predestination are faulty interpretations of Scripture.
 It appears to me that this whole statement is just an admission that these doctrine generate real incoherence and contradiction.
 We should not merely shrug these problems off by an “Oh, well, Christianity is full of mysteries we just won’t be able to understand.”

 Lutzer says, “…at the end I am going to answer some questions that will be in your mind.”
 Can Lutzer really provide answers and address the incoherence in his theology?
 What does Lutzer do with the acute problems in his theology?
 Rather than have him question the biblical veracity of his doctrines and the validity of his interpretations, Lutzer states, “So here we are.
 It’s a doctrine with a lot of mystery.”